verazb/verazb.github.io/index.md

   <details style="margin-bottom:20px;">
     <summary style="color:#2a7ae2;">Abstract</summary>

-     This paper studies whether unemployed workers' responses to the generosity of unemployment insurance (UI) vary with age and social security contribution time.
-These two dimensions are used in many countries to differentiate the duration of UI coverage across workers, despite a lack of supportive evidence.
-We use administrative data from Germany and a multi-cutoff regression discontinuity design to estimate a comprehensive set of nonemployment duration and wage responses at many jumps in the potential benefit duration.
-We find that both duration responses and wage losses at reemployment significantly decrease with short-term contribution time.
-We find no significant gradient in age and long-term contribution time.
-This suggests that short-term contribution time is an important determinant of UI responses, and thus a relevant dimension for varying coverage duration.
-Our analysis thereby lays the foundations for finer and welfare-improving UI policy differentiation across workers.
+     The generosity of unemployment insurance (UI) coverage varies with the worker's age and time contributed to social security in many publicly-funded UI systems, despite a lack of evidence on their relevance for UI policy differentiation.
+This paper studies whether the responses to UI and the implied fiscal externality vary in these two characteristics.
+We use administrative data from Germany and a multi-cutoff regression discontinuity design to estimate a comprehensive set of duration and wage elasticities at many discontinuities in potential benefit duration.
+We find that the fiscal externality of UI decreases with contribution time, but increases with age.
+These gradients are mainly driven by the duration effects of UI, as any wage effects are small.
+Our results suggest that both age and short-term contribution time are indeed important determinants of UI responses, and thus relevant for policy differentiation.
+The welfare cost of UI could be reduced by reallocating resources towards younger workers with stable employment histories.

   </details>